scacela/oci-lakehouse-pipeline/README.md

 \
 \
 If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an Oracle Identity Cloud Service (IDCS) Application, and use it to generate a token file that contains the access token, which will be used as an input parameter for the `OAC IDCS Access Token` field.
 To walk through this process, please follow [this series of instructions](./modules/oac/generate-idcs-access-token-for-oac.md) before proceeding to the next step.
+6. If OAC is part of your deployment, paste the contents of the file named `token-value.txt` (not to be confused with `tokens.tok`) as the value for the variable named `analytics_instance_idcs_access_token`.
 5. Initialize your Terraform project, downloading necessary packages for the deployment.
 <pre>
 terraform init